bMacroni/foci/mobile/src/screens/calendar/README.md

 ## Overview

 The Calendar Screen is a comprehensive mobile calendar implementation that provides users with day, week, and month views of their scheduled tasks and events.
-It integrates seamlessly with the existing Foci backend and follows the minimalist black and white design philosophy.
+It integrates seamlessly with the existing Mind Clear backend and follows the minimalist black and white design philosophy.

 ## Features Implemented